 Q: Do you accept credit cards?

 A: Yes.
-You can pay your 2nd half installment or delinquent taxes online with a credit card at www.witreasurers.org or by telephone at 1-800-272-9829.
-At the prompt enter jurisdiction code #5936.
+You can pay your 2nd half installment or delinquent taxes with a credit card, online or over the phone, through Official Payments, a third-party provider that does charge a convenience fee for this service.

-For online and telephone payments, you will be required to provide your parcel ID number (PIN), name, and amount to be paid.
-Go to www.officialpayments.com to get fee information for using these payment options.
+For online and telephone payments, you will be required to provide your parcel ID number (PIN), name, amount to be paid and Dodge County's Jurisdiction Code #5936.
+Call 1-800-272-9829 or go to www.officialpayments.com to get fee information for using these payment options.

 Q: I lost my tax bill.
 Is there a way I can find out what I owe?